 Top contributors (by PR count, including absorbed/batch-released work)

-See CONTRIBUTORS.md for the full ranked list of all 130 contributors, including everyone with one or two PRs and the special-thanks roll for design and architectural contributions.
+See CONTRIBUTORS.md for the full ranked list of all 304 contributors — the 3+ PR tables, the 1–2 PR roll, and the special-thanks notes for design and architectural contributions.

 Notable contributions